EdAlegrid/file-integrity-monitoring/README.md

 ```

 Everytime someone attempts to change the file 'myFile.txt' from the remote device, the client will receive an alert in real-time.

-You can also enable FIM and at the same time perform any custom actions you may wish to further protect your system.
-The combination of these two methods provides additional protection on your systems making it more resilient from any malicious attacks.